Evaluation Center

 Addiction Evaluation

 The Addiction Evaluation has several components including: an addiction assessment, psychiatric assessment, lab work, history and physical, psychological evaluation and testing, collateral information gathering, and neuropsychological screening.
+A polygraph examination can be included for an additional fee.

 Comprehensive Evaluation